Stremio/stremio-bugs/README.md

 # stremio-bugs

-Report bugs related to the Stremio desktop app here.
+Report bugs related to the Stremio desktop, android mobile and android tv apps here.

-Do NOT report any bugs in add-ons unless it's related to one of the official add-ons: cinemeta (catalogue / metadata) filmon (streaming from filmon) youtube (streaming/catalogue from youtube)
+Do NOT report any bugs in addons unless it's related to one of the official add-ons: cinemeta (catalogue / metadata) youtube (streaming/catalogue from youtube)